Bhrikuti: Bhrikuti in Tibet

-According to Tibetan traditions, Bhrikuti was a devout Buddhist and brought many sacred images and expert Newari craftsmen with her as part of her dowry.
-The Red Palace (Mar-po-ri Pho-drang) on Marpo Ri (Red Mountain) in Lhasa, which was later rebuilt into the thirteen storey Potala by the Fifth Dalai Lama, was constructed by Nepali craftsmen according to her wishes.
+Bhrikuti was a devout Buddhist as was her father, and she brought many sacred buddhist images along with expert Newa craftsmen to Tibet as part of her dowry.

+Songtsen Gampo and Bhrikuti built the great temple, the Tsulag Khang (or 'House of Wisdom') to house the images, which is now known as the Jokhang Temple ('House of the Lord') in the heart of Lhasa, and is considered to be the most sacred temple in Tibet.
+Her statue of Jowo Mikyo Dorje was then housed in the Jokhang.
+They also built the red palace of dMar-po-ri which shifted the ancient seat of government in the Yarlung Valley at Yumbulakhang to the site of modern Lhasa.
+The Red Palace, or Red Fort (Mar-po-ri Pho-drang) on Marpo Ri (Red Mountain) in Lhasa that was later rebuilt into the thirteen storey Potala by the Fifth Dalai Lama, was originally constructed by Nepali craftsmen.
 She also had constructed the Tub-wang and other statues in Samye and the famous Nepali artist Thro-wo carved the revered statue of Chenresig, Thungji Chen-po rang-jung nga-ldan.

+The famous statue Bhrikuti brought is called the Jowo Mikyo Dorje, which came originally from Bodhgaya and, according to the 8th Dalai Lama, the statue rested in Swayambhunath for seven months before being brought into Tibet.
+This statue is also called the Manuvajra, the Ramoche Jowo, or Jowo Chungpa.
+It is currently housed in the Ramoche Temple in Lhasa.

-It is also called statue of Mikyo Dorje (Manuvajra) – the Ramoche Jowo or Jowo Chungpa which was housed in the Ramoche Temple in Lhasa.
-It seems unlikely that the statue there now is the original one brought by the Nepali princess as the temple has been sacked at least two times – first during the Mongol invasions and later it was gutted in the 1960s.
+Through history, the Jokhang temple had been sacked at least two times – first during the Mongol invasions and later it was gutted in the 1960s during the Chinese invasion and Cultural Revolution.
 It is said that the lower half of the statue was found in a Lhasa rubbish dump and the upper part found in Beijing.
-They have been since joined and the statue is surrounded by the Eight Bodhisattvas.
+The parts have since been joined and the statue is surrounded by the Eight Bodhisattvas and located at Ramoche.

-Songtsen Gampo and Bhrikuti built a great temple, the Tsulag Khang (or 'House of Wisdom') to house the images, which is now known as the Jokhang ('House of the Lord') in the heart of Lhasa, and is considered to be the most sacred temple in Tibet.
-They also built the white palace of dMar-po-ri which shifted the ancient seat of government in the Yarlung Valley to the site of modern Lhasa.

 Bhrikuti is usually represented as Green Tara in Tibetan iconography.
-Songtsen Gampo also married the Chinese Princess Wencheng, who is considered to be another incarnation of Tara (White Tara), in 641 CE, and Bhrikuti and Wencheng are said to have worked together to establish temples and Buddhism in Tibet.
+Songtsen Gampo also married the Chinese Princess Wencheng in 641, who is considered to be another incarnation of Tara, of White Tara.
+As queens, Bhrikuti and Wencheng are said to have worked together to establish temples and Buddhism in Tibet.